kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 * **Typography**

-A font of my choice is Luckiest Guy & Raleway provided by [Google Fonts](https://fonts.google.com/).
+* A font of my choice is Luckiest Guy & Raleway provided by [Google Fonts](https://fonts.google.com/).
-As alternative font to Luckiest Guy, I used cursive font, As alternative font to Raleway, I used sans-sarif font,
+    * As alternative font to Luckiest Guy, I used cursive font,
+    * As alternative font to Raleway, I used sans-sarif font,

 * **Background**

-The background video used in my project was taken from [Giphy](https://giphy.com/).
+The background video used in my project was created and downloaded from [Giphy](https://giphy.com/).

 * **Characters**

-Characters were created Malgorzata Ostrowska (a graphic designer begginer) with using the Inkspace app.
+Characters were created Malgorzata Ostrowska (a graphic designer beginner) with using the Inkspace app.

 * **Icons**